Michael Lorenzen: Texas Rangers

 On March 22, 2024, Lorenzen signed a one-year, $4.5 million contract with the Texas Rangers.
 He waited until March to sign, hoping for a multi-year contract.
 In 19 games (18 starts) for the Rangers, Lorenzen had a 5–6 record, 3.81 ERA, and 75 strikeouts across 101 2/3 innings pitched.

 Kansas City Royals

 On July 29, 2024, Lorenzen was traded to the Kansas City Royals for Walter Pennington.
 In 7 games (6 starts) for the Royals, he posted a 2–0 record and 1.57 ERA with 22 strikeouts across 28 2/3 innings pitched.
 He took the loss in Game 1 of the American League Division Series, allowing one run and one inherited runner to score.
 He pitched one more scoreless inning as the Royals lost to the New York Yankees.

 On January 8, 2025, Lorenzen re-signed with the Royals on a one-year, $7 million contract.
 Before signing, he had considered once again attempting to become a two-way player, in part to circumvent an MLB rule limiting the number of pitchers allowed on an MLB active roster.
+Lorenzen made 27 appearances (26 starts) for Kansas City, compiling a 7–11 record and 4.64 ERA with 127 strikeouts across 141 2/3 innings pitched.